Spice up your inbox with FREE German recipes and a free recipe ebook!

 Instructions:

-4. About ½-inch from one end of the strip, cut a 1-inch long slot.
-Pull the long end of the strip through the slot to form a type of curled shape.
+4. Cut into 1-inch wide strips.
+Cut strips into 3-inch long pieces.
+About ½-inch from one end of each, cut a 1-inch long slot.
+Pull the long end of the strip through the slot.
+Repeat with remaining dough.
+Excess dough can be rerolled.

 Notes/Hints: